Richard W. Hughes

-Richard W. Hughes is an American gemologist and an author who specializes in corundum, particularly rubies, and sapphires.
-Hughes is the co-founder of Lotus Gemology, a gem testing laboratory in Bangkok, Thailand.
+Richard W. Hughes is an American gemologist and author who specialises in corundum, particularly rubies and sapphires.
+He is a co-founder of Lotus Gemology, a gemological testing laboratory based in Bangkok, Thailand.

 Career

-In 1980, Richard W. Hughes graduated from the Asian Institute of Gemological Sciences (AIGS) in Bangkok, Thailand.
-He then became a Fellow of the Gemological Association of Great Britain (F.G.A.) in 1982.
-Hughes served as the director of AIGS in the 1980s.
-In 1997, he authored Ruby & Sapphire.
-From 2005 to 2008, he served at the American Gem Trade Association’s gemological laboratories in California and New York.
+Richard W. Hughes graduated from the Asian Institute of Gemological Sciences (AIGS) in Bangkok, Thailand, in 1980.
+He became a Fellow of the Gemological Association of Great Britain (FGA) in 1982.
+Hughes served as director of AIGS in the 1980s.
+In 1997, he published Ruby & Sapphire.

-Hughes has authored and co-authored several books on gems and published articles on gemology.
-He received the American Gem Society's Richard T. Liddicoat Journalism Award in both 2004 and 2005.
-In 2010, Hughes received the Antonio Bonanno Award for Excellence in Gemology from the Accredited Gemologists Association.
+Hughes has authored and co-authored several books on gemstones and has published articles in the field of gemology.
+He received the American Gem Society's Richard T. Liddicoat Journalism Award in 2004 and again in 2005.

-In 2017, Lotus Gemology published Hughes' book, Ruby & Sapphire: A Gemologist's Guide, covering the corundum gem species.
-In 2019, Tongji University created an exhibit centering on Lotus Gemology's photography.
-Van Cleef & Arpels' L’École, School of Jewelry, Arts, ran an exhibit in Hong Kong featuring photomicrographs from Lotus Gemology in 2020.